 Underboob tattoos can be incredibly sexy and are a popular location for women to get tattooed.
-The lack of muscle and fat in the area and the proximity to bone increase the level of pain you will experience.
-There can also be challenges during the healing process as you cannot wear tight clothes or a bra that covers the area as this can cause friction and result in pain and irritation.
+The lack of muscle and fat in the area and the proximity to bone increase the pain level you will experience.
+There can also be challenges during the healing process, as you cannot wear tight clothes or a bra that covers the area, as this can cause friction and result in pain and irritation.

 Hips Tattoo Pain – Level 8

-Any tattoos that are inked around bone are going to be painful.
-Hip tattoos are high on the pain scale because of the thin skin and proximity to bone.
+Any tattoos that are inked around the bone are going to be painful.
+Hip tattoos are high on the pain scale because of their thin skin and proximity to bone.
 It is more painful for those with slim builds as there is less fat for cushioning.

 Inner Thigh Tattoo Pain – Level 8

 The inner thigh is a sensitive area, and any tattoos here for men or women will be incredibly painful.
-There is also thin skin and a high concentration of nerve endings, which is why the inner thigh is rated so highly on the pain scale.
+There is also thin skin and a high concentration of nerve endings, so the inner thigh is rated so highly on the pain scale.
 The appeal is that it can be a sexy area only for your eyes or can be shown to those you want.

 Hand Tattoo Pain – Level 8

 Hand tattoos are controversial and rebellious; they also hurt.
 Hands are considered one of the most painful charts for tattoos because of the high concentration of nerve endings.
-The proximity to bone, coupled with the thin skin and lack of muscle and fat, make the hand high on pain level; it is considered to be around eight to ten out of ten as pain is highly subjective.
+The proximity to bone, coupled with the thin skin and lack of muscle and fat, make the hand a high pain level; it is considered to be around eight to ten out of ten as pain is highly subjective.